Skip to main content

 • Moderate evidence4 studies

-Across 4 studies, all reported beneficial effects of vitamin E supplementation on reducing alanine aminotransferase (ALT) levels in patients with non-alcoholic fatty liver disease (NAFLD), with 3 reaching statistical significance.
-The predominant effect sizes were mixed (small to moderate), and effects were typically observed at 8–12 weeks (median study duration 72 days).
-The most commonly studied dose range was 400–1000 IU per day.
+Across 4 studies, all reported beneficial effects of vitamin E on reducing alanine aminotransferase (ALT) levels in patients with non-alcoholic fatty liver disease (NAFLD), with 3 reaching statistical significance.
+Effect sizes were mixed (small to moderate) across studies.
+The most studied dose range was 400–1000 IU/day, and effects were typically observed at 8–12 weeks (median study duration 72 days).

 Dose: 400–1000 IU/day